tarakanbg/api.vateud.net/README.md

 __Example:__

-    curl -X DELETE http://localhost:3000/events/3 -H 'Authorization: Token token="your-vacc-access-token"'
+    curl -X DELETE http://api.vateud.net/events/3 -H 'Authorization: Token token="your-vacc-access-token"'

 __Notes:__

-* In the example above, the record changed has an ID of 3
+* In the example above, the record deleted has an ID of 3
 * The Authentication token is sent along as a HEADER!
 * The record will not be deleted (error message returned) without an authentication token
 * The record will not be deleted (error message returned) if the authentication token's vACC doesn't match